-And Toronto fans bombarded the team with praise online in advancing on.
+And Toronto fans bombarded the team with praise online, as they head to their seventh ALCS series in franchise history.

 Notable reactions for Blue Jays' ALCS return after beating Yankees